drupal-graphql/graphql/doc/queries/querying-nodes.md

-How one can use the nodeQuery
+# Querying the node entity